 Meanwhile, the City of West Sacramento is completing its second protected bikeway project, near 5th Street and Tower Bridge Gateway, and planning protected bikeways and buffered bike lanes along West Capitol Ave.
 And the City of Rancho Cordova continues work toward installing its first protected bikeway on Routier Road and Rod Beaudry Drive.

-We continue to be strong advocates for protected bikeways as the way to make busy streets function more safely and comfortable for a wider variety of bicyclists, especially those who are the most reluctant to ride directly next to vehicle traffic.
+We continue to be strong advocates for protected bikeways as the way to make busy streets function more safely and comfortably for a wider variety of bicyclists, especially those who are the most reluctant to ride directly next to vehicle traffic.
 Read more here.

 Connecting the Grid